aucklandarmycadets/.github/profile/README.md

 # City of Auckland Cadet Unit

-We are part of the [New Zealand Cadet Forces](https://www.cadetforces.org.nz) (NZCF) — a military-styled, volunteer, youth organisation for NZ's leaders of tomorrow.
+We are part of the [New Zealand Cadet Forces](https://www.cadetforces.org.nz) (NZCF) — a military-styled, volunteer, youth organisation for NZ's successful leaders of tomorrow.

 # Dare to Take the Challenge...
 > The New Zealand Cadet Forces (NZCF or Cadet Forces) is a voluntary, uniformed organisation which provides military-style leadership, personal